 Poorly handled waste can end up in rivers, oceans, and other water sources, polluting the water and contaminating the soil below it.
 Marine animals become endangered.
 The appropriate waste management system helps safeguard limited water sources and preserve rare marine species.

 What are the main objectives of waste management?
 The answer includes many ways to protect natural resources and the earth while saving money.
+Embracing these objectives can lead to a cleaner, more sustainable world.
 Visit the Waste Control, Inc. website to learn more about reducing waste and costs.